Kernel-based Joint Multiple Graph Learning and Clustering of Graph Signals: Kernel Multiple Graph Learning (KMGL)

 where $\mathcal{L}$ is the set of valid graph Laplacians

-and \(Tr(.)\) is the trace operator.
-The first term in Eq. (\ref{eq:main}) promotes the similarity of the graph signal and its filtered version.
-This selects for graphs that the low-pass filter in the first constraint affects their cluster the least.
+The first term in (\ref{eq:main}) promotes the similarity of the graph signal and its filtered version.
+This term helps in assigning graph signals that are more similar to the filtered version w.r.t. the underlying graph.
 The hyperparameters $\alpha$ and $\beta$ control the trade-off between matching the side information and the smoothness of graph signals, respectively.
-The second term of the objective regularizes the graphs to have a smaller Frobinius norm.
-Combined with the second constraint, they affect the sparsity of the learned graphs and avoid trivial solutions.
+The second term in \eqref{eq:main} regularizes the graphs to have a smaller Frobinius norm.
+Combined with the second constraint, they affect the sparsity of the learned graphs and avoid trivial solutions \cite{dong2016learning,pu2021kernel}.
 Graphs are sparser as $\gamma \in \mathbb{R}_+$ gets larger.
-Other regularization terms, e.g., log-barrier \cite{kalofolias2016learn}, are also commonly used to impose connectedness.